Animal Communication

 How the Navy influenced my gifts and skills

-Being in the military was not a piece of cake.
+For me, being in the military was not a piece of cake.
 It was a huge leap out of my comfort zone.
 And still, I notice Navy-influenced gifts and skills that were useful as an animal communicator.
 Here are some that I cherish.

 (Just so you know, I was a “shore duty sailor”; when I became an Ensign, women were not allowed to serve on ships.
 This is a picture of the USS Ingersoll, one of the ships my husband Charlie was stationed on.)